google/testrun/docs/get_started.md

 # Getting Started

+It is recommended that you run Testrun on a standalone machine running a fresh-install of Ubuntu 22.04.3 LTS.

 ## Prerequisites

 ### Hardware

-Before starting with Test Run, ensure you have the following hardware:
+Before starting with Testrun, ensure you have the following hardware:

 - PC running Ubuntu LTS (laptop or desktop)
 - 2x USB Ethernet adapter (one may be a built-in Ethernet port)